davidgtu/giphy-api/README.md

 # Giphy + React search

 Done as a challenge and practice.
 This is built on React.
 Built in about a day.
+This is also hosted on firebase for your convenience : https://reactphy.firebaseapp.com/

 ### Getting Started
 - `git clone https://github.com/davidgtu/giphy-api.git` and `cd` into it